sanchitdilipjain/aws-elemental-mediaconvert/docs/index.md

     - Download the <a href="https://github.com/sanchitdilipjain/aws-elemental-mediaconvert/blob/main/MediConvert-Lambda.py">Lambda code for MediaConvert Job</a> from this link

-    - Deploy Lambda with the code with the code we downloaded above and provide IAMRoleForLambda which we deloyed via Cloudformation stack under Prerequisite section
+    - Deploy Lambda from the code we downloaded above and provide IAMRoleForLambda which we deployed via Cloudformation stack under the Prerequisite section

       <p align="center"><img src="images/image14.png" class="inline" width="700" height="450"/></p>